Compare car insurance quotes in Alberta for free. There's a better rate for you.

 The best way to secure the best car insurance rates in Alberta is to compare the market before signing up for any policy.
 LowestRates.ca can help you with that.

-Which providers offer the cheapest insurance in Alberta?
+Which insurance company has the cheapest rates in Alberta?

 There isn’t a car insurance company in Alberta that offers cheap insurance to all its customers.
 Car insurance companies base their premiums on a lot of factors.
 These include underwriting standards, losses, the wider economy, and also your individual driving habits.